-CSX has invested $1.5 billion over the last decade to improve its locomotive fuel efficiency and reduce the corresponding emissions.
+CSX has invested more than $2.1 billion over the last decade to improve its locomotive fuel efficiency and reduce the corresponding emissions.
 We are focused on 4 key areas to drive continued improvement:

 CSX locomotive engineers are coached on locomotive simulators, developing best practices and improving their awareness of fuel-efficient train handling.
 The company also uses locomotive Event Recorder Automated Download (ERAD).
-Similar to a “black box” on an air-plane, ERAD monitors and records actual train operations and is used to provide feedback to the engineers on how to improve fuel efficiency.
+Similar to a “black box” on an airplane, ERAD monitors and records actual train operations and is used to provide feedback to the engineers on how to improve fuel efficiency.
 In addition, CSX invests heavily in training its employees on proper locomotive shut-down rules to eliminate unnecessary idling.
-Using the ERAD program, we saved more than 19 million gallons of fuel between 2005 and 2009, reducing carbon dioxide (CO2) emissions by more than 200,000 tons.

 Locomotive Idling Reduction Technology